WodenWang820118/vuejs-fireblog/README.md

 ## To use the project
 - npm install -> install the tools and dependencies according to package.json.
 - apply a firebase key to be used in src/firebase/firebaseInit.js
-- register ab account with an email for being an admin.
+- register an account with an email for being an admin.
+See `App.vue` for how it works.
 - npm run server -> start the application in localhost.

 ## Special thanks